 After tracking down and fighting the “White-Haired Man”, and gathering enough evidence to take down both Conrad and Victoria, Emily had her world rocked once again when she learned her mother, who she believed died when she was five… was alive.

 But where has her mother been all these years?
 And why did her father tell her she had died?
 Emily believes the Graysons have the answers.
 And she’s once again come back to the Hamptons to get them.

-In 2009 VanCamp starred in the thriller film Carriers, opposite Chris Pine, Piper Perabo and Christopher Meloni.
-Other recent film credits include The Ring 2, co-starring with Naomi Watts and Simon Baker, the Sundance Film Festival hit Lost and Delirious, A Different Loyalty, with Sharon Stone, and Black Irish, with Melissa Leo, Michael Angarano and Brendan Gleeson.
+In 2010, VanCamp starred in Jonathan Segal's drama Norman, opposite Richard Jenkins and Dan Byrd.
+Other film credits include the thriller film Carriers, alongside Chris Pine, Piper Perabo and Christopher Meloni, the Hallmark Hall of Fame television movie Beyond the Blackboard, The Ring 2, co-starring with Naomi Watts and Simon Baker, the Sundance Film Festival hit Lost and Delirious, A Different Loyalty, with Sharon Stone, and Black Irish, with Melissa Leo, Michael Angarano and Brendan Gleeson.
 VanCamp also portrayed young Jacqueline Kennedy Onassis in the miniseries Jackie O: A Life Story, and was a series regular on the WB series Glory Days.